sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Account_Setup.md

 * AWS Europe Central 1 (Frankfurt)
 * AWS Europe West 1 (Ireland)

+Or in any other, but follow [Cross-Region Inference](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cross-region-inference) documentation.

 ## Setup your database

 Login to Snowflake, and create a new worksheet.
 Use role `ACCOUNTADMIN`.